Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

-A soldier ant emerged head first, a three-inch long length of obsidian mandibles slicing the air hungrily as it burst through the fallen vegetation.
-Another broke out a split second later, followed by a dozen, a hundred, a thousand - innumerable heads of various shapes and sizes, all expertly armed with scythe-like jaws both large and small.
+As though answering her behest, a soldier ant emerged head first, a three-inch-long length of obsidian mandibles slicing the air hungrily as it burst through the carrion.
+Another broke out a split second later, followed by a dozen, a hundred, possibly a thousand innumerable heads of various shapes and sizes, all expertly armed with scythe-like jaws both large and small.

 The party reacted immediately, turning about and making for the assumed detour.